Solar power in Ohio: Dayton

 In 2009, University of Dayton graduate Zachary Layman's company Solar Roadways received a $100,000 grant from the U.S. Department of Energy to develop his solar road prototype, which embeds solar panels into driving surfaces.
 It won General Electric's Ecomagination Challenge Award in 2010.

 Another of the state's largest solar arrays was constructed by The Dayton Power and Light Company in Dayton.
 The solar field generates 1.1 Megawatts of power.
 The facility will consist of 9,000 solar panels constructed over 7 acre, and will generate enough electricity to power nearly 150 homes.

+Columbus area

+Central Ohio has seen a surge in the number of solar projects in recent years.
+The largest project approved and currently under construction is Oak Run Solar.
+Located in Madison County, this project will generate up to 800 MW of power.
+This is the largest solar project ever approved in the state's history.
+Currently, the largest operating solar project in the state is Fox Squirrel Run, which generates 577 MW of power.

 Elsewhere

-In September 2009, Third Sun Solar in collaboration with the Akron Metro Regional Transit Authority and Sharp Solar Energy Solutions Group installed the largest rooftop solar array in the state, comprising 2,076 solar modules producing 488 kW.
+In September 2009, Third Sun Solar, in collaboration with the Akron Metro Regional Transit Authority and Sharp Solar Energy Solutions Group, installed the largest rooftop solar array in the state, comprising 2,076 solar modules producing 488 kW.

 Cincinnati Zoo and Melink Corporation announced the opening of a new 1.56 MW solar canopy in 2011.
-The 6,400 solar panels, located in the Zoo's Vine Street Parking Lot, provide 20% of the Zoo's power needs.
+The 6,400 solar panels, located in the zoo's Vine Street parking lot, provide 20% of the zoo's power needs.

-In 2012, Campbell Soup Company built a 9.8 MW solar plant constructed to provide energy for its operations in Napoleon.
+In 2012, Campbell Soup Company built a 9.8 MW solar plant to provide energy for its operations in Napoleon.